nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [inspektor-gadget](https://github.com/kinvolk/inspektor-gadget) Collection of gadgets for debugging and introspecting Kubernetes applications using BPF
     - [kinvolk.io](https://kinvolk.io)
 - [learnk8s.io: A visual guide on troubleshooting Kubernetes deployments 🌟](https://learnk8s.io/troubleshooting-deployments)
+- [StatusBay 🌟](https://github.com/similarweb/statusbay) is a tool that provides the missing visibility into the K8S deployment process.
+The main goal is to ease the experience of troubleshooting and debugging services in K8S and provide confidence while making changes.

 <center>
 [![learnk8s debug your pods](images/learnk8s_debug_your_pods.png){: style="width:30%"}](https://learnk8s.io/troubleshooting-deployments)